sudara/alonetone/app/views/pages/faq.html.md

+## Can I upload my podcast or radio show?

+Sorry, no!

+Alonetone is for people making music.
+If you upload other audio content (podcasts, radio shows, sermons, audio books) it will probably be removed without warning.

+## Can I upload songs for my music blog?

+No. Alonetone is for individual artists uploading their own music.

+If you upload various artists or copyrighted content, it will be removed.

+Your account will be deleted if it happens more than once.

 ## What formats can I upload?

 MP3 only.
 We serve the exact file you upload.
 We don't do any transcoding, so quality is in your hands!